pingcap/tidb/.github/ISSUE_TEMPLATE/performance-question.md

 - Are you comparing TiDB with some other database?
 What's the difference between TiDB and compared one?

 - If it's a specific SQL query, could you please
-    - let us know whether you get your result after analyzing the table involved in the query.
+    - let us know whether you analyzed the tables involved in the query or not.
+And how long it is after you ran the last `ANALYZE`.
     - tell us whether this SQL always runs slowly, or just occasionally.
     - provide the `EXPLAIN ANALYZE` result of this query if you can wait until this SQL's execution finishes and your TiDB version is no lower than 2.1, or you can just provide the `EXPLAIN` result.
     - provide the plain text of the SQL and table schema so we can test it locally.
 It'll be more better if you can provide the dumped statistics information.